Is choosing an accelerated major right for you?

 What is an accelerated major at CSU?

 While the typical college journey can take 4-5 years (depending on your major of choice), an accelerated major allows you to complete your degree by the end of your third year.
-You’ll take the same number of credits, attend the same courses and labs that you would on the standard timeline, but add a few classes during summers to wrap things up early.
+You’ll take the same number of credits and attend the same courses and labs as the standard timeline, but you’ll add a few classes during summers to wrap things up early.

 Some things to consider when choosing an accelerated program